hamidgasmi/training.computerscience.cloud.aws/README.md

 	- A Cipher version, **Encrypted Data Encryption Key** (An encrypted version)
 	- ![Data Key operation](https://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key.png)
 - AWS KMS cannot use a data key to encrypt data
 	- It could be done by a customer outside of KMS
 	- It could be done by using OpenSSL or a cryptographic library like the AWS Encryption SDK
 - The encryption operation is done as follow:
 	- Data is encrypted by using the Plaintext data key
 		- ![Data encryption with plaintext data key](https://docs.aws.amazon.com/kms/latest/developerguide/images/encrypt-with-data-key.png)
 	- The plaintext data key should be discarded (removed from memory) as soon as possible
-	- Encrypted Data can be safely stored with the encrypted data key: it is available to decrypt the data
+	- Encrypted Data can be safely stored with the encrypted data key: It's available to decrypt the data
 - The decryption operation is done as follow:
 	- Decrypt the encrypted data key: AWS KMS Decrypt operation will uses the related CMK to decrypt it and returns the plaintext data key
 	- Use the plaintext data key to decrypt our data
 	- Remove the plaintext data key from memory as soon as possible
 	- ![Data decryption operation with an encrypted data key](https://docs.aws.amazon.com/kms/latest/developerguide/images/decrypt.png)
 - **Envelope Encryption**
 	- When we encrypt our data, our data is protected, but we have to protect our encryption key
 	- One strategy is to encrypt it
 	- Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key
 	- E.g., This is how S3 functions to encrypt objects
 	- ![Envelope Encryption](https://docs.aws.amazon.com/kms/latest/developerguide/images/key-hierarchy-master.png)